BELWARE-GmbH/Documentation-Website-MD/content/en-us/connectornav/data exchange/_index.md

 weight: 1
 ---

-### The documenmtation for setup and use of PEPPOL and XInvioce
+### The documenmtation for setup and use of PEPPOL and XRechnung